 Preece, Rogers and Sharp offer these procedures to insure proper ethics during the testing:

-- Tell the participant the goals of the test in language that they will understand, but not in so much detail that it will bias their performance of the participants.
+- Tell the participant the goals of the test in language that they will understand, but not in so much detail that will bias their performance.
 Tell them, “We want to learn how well this UI works for you,” and not, “We want to know if you will miss seeing a button.”

 - Explain the tasks clearly and without biasing participant’s performance.

 - Be sure to tell them that all data will be confidential and promise anonymity.

 - Tell the participants that they can stop at any time during the test.

 - Pay participants when you can; this makes the relationship between you and the participant professional.
 In this class, you will not be able to pay participants.